Erodium cicutarium: Seed dispersal behavior

 Erodium cicutarium seed uses self-dispersal mechanisms to spread away from the maternal plant and also reach a good germination site to increase fitness.
-Two abilities that E. cicutarium has are explosive dispersal, which launches seeds by storing elastic energy, and self-burial dispersal, where the seeds move themselves across the soil using hygroscopically powered shape change.
+Two abilities that E. cicutarium has are explosive dispersal (ballochory), which launches seeds by storing elastic energy, and self-burial dispersal, where the seeds move themselves across the soil using hygroscopically powered shape change.

 Explosive dispersal

 After flowering, the five pericarps on the fruits of E. cicutarium, and the awns, which are appendages of the pericarps, join and grow into a spine shape.
 As the fruits dry, dehydration creates tension, and elastic energy develops within the awns.
 With sufficient elastic energy the shape of the awns changes from straight to helical, causing them to burst away from the maternal plants, bringing the seeds with them.
 During dispersal, mechanical energy stored in specialized tissues is transferred to the seeds to increase their kinetic and potential energy.
 The energy storage capacity of the seeds is determined by the level of hydration, suggesting a role of turgor pressure in the explosive dispersal mechanism.